Snowblaze/snowblaze.github.io/posts/getting-started.md

 ## Closing

 While this is a simple "Hello World"-like project, on this journey we will be developing the architecture of our engine and adding more features as we go.
-The next part will be about encapsulating character behaviour and adding some simple physics.
+The next part will be about adding some simple physics.

 Thanks for reading and if you have any thoughts/questions, I would love to hear them on twitter: [@Snowblazed](https://twitter.com/Snowblazed).